alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/2019-09-01-flowing-blood.md

 ---
+date: 2019-09-01
+group1: true
+hijri: Muharram 02, 1441 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Flowing of blood from anywhere other than the private parts does not invalidate Wudu'"
-date: 2019-09-01
-hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 2461, question 2"
+source: Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 2461, question 2
-category: [taharah, ablution, salah]
-summary: "We do not know of any Islamic legal evidence signifying that bleeding from any part of the body other than the vagina invalidates Wudu’ (ablution)."
+summary: We do not know of any Islamic legal evidence signifying that bleeding from any part of the body other than the vagina invalidates Wudu’ (ablution).
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Flowing of blood from anywhere other than the private parts does not invalidate Wudu'
 translation: false
-group1: true
 ---

 ### Question :